skycoin/services/testenvironment/README.md

 Now, get into testenvironment project root and run the following:

-    docker build -f sky-node/Dockerfile -t registry:5000/sky-node:1 sky-node
+    docker build -f sky-node/Dockerfile -t registry/sky-node:1 sky-node

-With this we have build a new image called registry:5000/sky-node:1.
-The registry:5000 is telling Docker to pull this image from there.
-As our registry service is called "registry" the swarm DNS will resolve that name into the container ip.
+Registry here refers to the one you are using, either hosted externally or not.
+If you host it locally you may need to append the port where the service is listening, for example registry:5000/sky-node:1.

+Push the image as normal, so its available by the other services in the swarm.

 ### Deploy the services